buket-ozbay/RL-Based-Traffic-Light-Control/README.md

     ```

     add.
 You can also add username and password if you don't want to allow it.
+      Note: If the MQTT Client is unable to connect, try turning off the firewall.

 - Test (subscriber and publisher run on different terminals):